Which Nutro Limited Ingredient Canned Recipes Get

 Fiber (estimated dry matter content) = 4.5%

 |Dry Matter Basis

 The first ingredient in this dog food is turkey.
 Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.1

 Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third ingredient is potato.
-Assuming they’re cooked, potatoes can be considered a gluten-free source of digestible carbohydrates.
+The next ingredient includes potato.
+Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

-The sixth ingredient is sunflower oil.
-Sunflower oil is nutritionally similar to safflower oil.
+The seventh ingredient is sunflower oil, which is nutritionally similar to safflower oil.
 Since these oils are high in omega-6 fatty acids and contain no omega-3’s, they’re considered less nutritious than canola or flaxseed oils.